Center for Engagement and Community Development

 David E. Procter, Director of CECD

-Four national thought leaders in engagement will highlight this year’s K-State Engagement Symposium on April 7, 2014, from 9:00 a.m. to noon in the Kansas State Student Union.
-The 2014 Engagement Symposium focuses on “The Centrality of Engagement in Higher Education: Integrating Engagement across the University.”
-Engagement will be explored from all mission areas of university work including research, teaching, and outreach/Extension.
-In addition to bringing together national engagement voices, K-State faculty and staff will also highlight their work.
+Four national thought leaders in engagement spoke at this year's Kansas State University Engagement Symposium on April 7, 2014.
+The 2014 Engagement Symposium focused on "The Centrality of Engagement in Higher Education: Integrating Engagement across the University."
+The panelists explored engaged work from all mission areas of university work including research, teaching, and outreach/Extension.
+In addition to bringing together national engagement voices, K-State faculty and staff also highlighted their work.

 When diagnosing most patients, Dr. Francis Koopman believes “when you hear hoofbeats, look for horses.”
 But when it comes to certain patients, like those from Kansas State University’s Biosecurity Research Institute, his team “looks for zebras.”
 The BRI researches many significant zoonotic pathogens that could spread from animals to humans.
 Swine flu, yellow fever, tularemia, rift valley fever, anthrax and even plague are all studied in the building.
 Mercy Regional Health Center performs special health surveillance for uncommon diseases as part of a medical partnership that keeps zoonotic research safe for the scientists and the community.